 Q11 Did you have a favorite stuffed animal when you were a kid?

 That’s funny you asked now that I think about it.
 While I can’t remember if I ever named it, it was a monkey.
-Buddy would have enjoy hanging out with my monkey.
+Buddy would have enjoyed hanging out with him.